luhang-HPU/poseidon-docs/source/Getting_Started/Programming/Common.md

 bool is_valid();
 ```

-: Returns whether the ciphertext is valid.
+Usage: Returns whether the ciphertext is valid.

 <br>